 The realisation of the extensive investment plans in the forest and bioindustries would increase the use of wood in Lapland.
 Concern for the sustainability of timber resources and the importance of forests as a carbon sink has been brought up in conjunction with the planning of the projects.
 Forests act as carbon sinks, which means that they extract carbon from the atmosphere when the quantity of growing timber exceeds logging volumes.
 Areas where timber is not harvested serve as carbon stores.

-According to Natural Resources Institute Finland, a sustainable level for the accumulated harvesting of stemwood in the whole of Finland is about 85 million cubic metres per year.
-In 2018 the actual accumulated harvesting volume in the country was 78 million cubic metres.
+According to Natural Resources Institute Finland, a sustainable level for the accumulated harvesting of stemwood in the whole of Finland is more than 85 million cubic metres per year.
+In 2020 the actual accumulated harvesting volume in the country was 65 million cubic metres.
+Thus, the forest resources are growing strongly.

-According to statistics, the accumulated round wood removal volume in Lapland was about 5 million cubic metres (both 2018 and 2019), while the possible level for the accumulated harvesting is estimated as around 7 million cubic metres.
+According to statistics, the accumulated round wood removal volume in Lapland was about 5 million cubic metres (2019), while the possible level for the accumulated harvesting is estimated as around 7 million cubic metres.
 Currently, in Lapland, the growth of stemwood is well above the total depletion which includes the harvesting.

 The Finnish Forest Centre’s numbers indicate that, by the 2010s, the timber resources of Lapland’s forests had increased 1.5-fold from the 1970s.
-According to a study published by Natural Resources Institute Finland, the volume (cubic metres/hectare) of conifers characteristic of Lapland has increased significantly throughout Lapland in recent decades.
 According to Natural Resource Institute’s statistics, the volume of forest resources in Lapland has clearly increased also during the measurement period 2014–2019.

 Going forward, the northern forest boundary in the region may climb higher in northern Lapland.
 Climate change is predicted to continue increasing the amount of timber resources, especially in Northern Finland.
 Currently, forest growth is far ahead of logging rates.